azerion/gamedock-sdk/docs/tieredEvents.md

 <!-- tabs:end -->

+> [!NOTE]
+> Tier progress is always recorded even if the user is currently not at that tier.
+Ex.: If the user has currently completed Tier 1 but not claimed his reward, the SDK will still record progress for the next tiers.

 ## Showing tiered event progress

 The progress of the tiered event is visible to the user through a web view which is controlled by the Gamedock SDK and can be opened using a single call.
 There are 2 events which will be called to inform if the screen is opened or being closed: